vtrivellato/mqtt-broker-net-6/README.md

 # mqtt-broker-net-6
-Basic MQTT broker receiving data from clients
+Basic MQTT broker for receiving data from MQTT clients